 Whether you wish to trace your family history, discover more about the history of a house or learn more about your local community, you will find the resources held of use.

-For more information regarding their collections, please visit their Home Page and their Resources page.
+For more information regarding their collections, please visit their Resources page.
 They also have an on-line catalogue which has details of items held.
 Printed transcripts and indexes are accessible in the microfilm room.

 You can also find out about their Opening Hours.